sylvandb/No-ADS-YouTube/README.md

 # No-ADS-YouTube 🥳

+<h2>I would like to welcome all the new comers.
+Didn't expect to suddenly get traction as I wrote this script 2 years ago, but nonetheless enjoy my shit project 😭😭<br></h2><br><br>

 Skips all youtube ads  |  removes banner and sidebar ads | skips ads instantly

 <h3>Steps for use: </h3>